JamesonRGrieve/shma-infrastructure/docs/edge.md

 setting `exports_env_path`.
 The role reads the file on the target host, parses it, and merges it into the consolidated backend map.

+### DNS workflow

+The edge roles do not manage public DNS themselves.
+Each backend exports `APP_FQDN`, but an automation step must publish the record through either an `external-dns` deployment or a manual change in your DNS provider.
+The recommended flow is:

+1. Merge the service change so the ingress contract is available to the edge hosts.
+2. Let `external-dns` reconcile the new hostname (preferred), or create the DNS record by hand if you are operating without automated DNS.
+3. Apply the edge role to render and activate the proxy configuration once DNS is in place.

+Until the DNS entry exists, clients will not reach the generated ingress even if the edge configuration is correct.

 ## Roles

 ### `edge_ingress`